Zoo Regions

 Great Southwest

-The dramatic landscapes of the great southwest include desert, grassland, chaparral, thornscrub, and forest communities.
-Much of the region is characterized by very hot summer days, cooler nights, and limited seasonal rainfall.
+The dramatic landscapes of the great southwest include desert, grassland, chaparral, thorn scrub, and forest communities.
+Much of this iconic region in North America is characterized by very hot summer days, cooler nights, and limited seasonal rainfall.
 Despite these harsh conditions, a surprisingly wide variety of plants and animals have developed special adaptations that allow them to not only survive but thrive in this harsh, unforgiving environment.
+A snapshot of this dry, hot environment of the animal kingdom can be found right here in the Zoo!

 Eastern Woodlands Eastern Woodlands icon